 • Avoid offering bones to the dog.

-• Regular veterinary check-ups that can recognise any pathologies in good time.
+• Regular veterinary check-ups can recognise any pathologies in good time.

 • Keep the dog in a safe environment to prevent it from ingesting foreign bodies.